Manio1109/ctf-writeups/challenges/thm-whats-your-name?/writeup.md

 ">
 ```

-**Why this works:**
+**Why this worked:**
--The browser is **already authenticated,** and `credentials: 'include'` forwards the moderator’s cookies automatically.
--The internal endpoint `(change_password.php)` trusts any authenticated POST request.
+- The browser forwarded cookies `(credentials: include)`
+- Backend lacked role checks
--No CSRF tokens or server-side validation were implemented.
+- No CSRF tokens
--The chatbot served as an unintentional **JavaScript execution vector.**

-**The result:**
-The administrator password was successfully changed **without direct access** to the admin interface.

-This created the perfect privilege-escalation route toward full administrative control of the platform.
+- No Origin/Referrer validation
+- Chatbot executed JavaScript directly in the moderator's session context

+This allowed the moderator session to silently update the **admin password.**

 ---

-## 6. 🔑 Gaining Administrative Access — Flag #2
+### 6. 🔑 Gaining Administrative Access — Flag #2

 With the administrator password forcefully reset via the CSRF-style payload, logging into the admin panel became straightforward.